Expert Tips to Survive Your First Couples Holiday: Do’s & Don’t's

 Communication is key

-From where you’re going to eat dinner that night, to the activities you want to do during your time away, both collaboration and communication whilst planning are essential to ensuring both of your needs and interests are being met during the trip.
+From where you’re going to eat dinner that night, to the activities you want to do during your time away, collaboration and communication during planning is essential to ensure both of your needs and interests are met on the trip.

 Effective communication is also crucial during the holiday.
 Discuss any concerns, preferences, or needs you may have.
 Be open and honest about your feelings, ensuring both of you are comfortable and able to enjoy the experience.